Lots of people wonder does flossing do anything actually. But, flossing is very important.

 Brushing and flossing doesn’t necessarily mean you are going to spit out all sorts of debris that has been clinging to your teeth or has got lodged in between them.
-This is one aim of cleaning your teeth and it not only minimises the chances of dangerous bacteria developing on and in between your teeth, but it also keeps your breath smelling fresh as decaying food particles are eliminated.
+This is one aim of cleaning your teeth.
+It not only minimises the chances of dangerous bacteria developing on and in between your teeth.
+Flossing also keeps your breath smelling fresh as decaying food particles are eliminated.
 These can often smell if left lodged between your teeth for too long.

 Plaque is removed by flossing even if you don’t notice it

-One of the most important reasons to keep to the habit of flossing twice a day is it removes bacteria that clings to your teeth in the form of plaque which is a sticky, colourless substance that will relentlessly attaches itself to your teeth until you floss and brush it away.
-Brushing will remove the plaque from the surface of your teeth while floss removes anything that has become lodged between your teeth.
+One of the most important reasons to keep to the habit of flossing twice a day is it removes bacteria.
+Bacteria that clings to your teeth in the form of plaque which is a sticky, colourless substance that will relentlessly attaches itself to your teeth until you floss and brush it away.
+Brushing will remove the plaque from the surface of your teeth.
+While floss removes anything that has become lodged between your teeth.

-If plaque is not removed, acid becomes present that will dissolve the enamel slowly over time and bring about the onset of cavity development.
+If plaque is not removed then acid becomes present.
+This acid will dissolve the enamel slowly over time and bring about the onset of cavity development.
 Plaque also irritates the gums and if left alone will eventually lead to gum disease.
 Each of your teeth has 5 surfaces.
 If you fail to regularly floss, at least 2 of your teeth’s surfaces won’t get cleaned.
 You dentist will tell you that floss is the sole teeth cleaning tool for removing damaging bacteria from between your teeth.

 Flossing regularly helps to maintain face shape